ChrisBen191/workflow_project/README.md

 - **[TVA] GM Labor Order Adjustment Analysis *(rename 'labor_adjustments.csv')***

 This dataset contains all 'FTA scope rejection' records for the season, even if the project has since been marked 'Dead'.
-They contain all rejects for a project, if it was rejected multiple times.
+They contain all labor adjustments on a project, with some project having multiple change orders

 ---

+- **[TVA] EagleView Analysis *(rename 'eagleview_analysis.csv')***

+This dataset contains all 'EagleView' measurements on the season, even if the project has since been marked 'Dead'.